ENCCS/intermediate-mpi/content/derived-datatypes.rst

     char second;
    };

-this is a new type.
+``Pair`` is a new type.
 From the compiler's point of view, it has status on par with the fundamental datatypes introduced above.
 The C standard mandates *how to* represent this in memory and the compiler will generate machine code to comply with it.

 MPI does not know how to represent user-defined datatypes in memory by itself:

 - How much memory does it need?
 Recall that MPI deals with **groups of processes**.
-For portability, you can *never* assume that two processes share the same exact architecture!
+For portability, you can *never* assume that two processes share the same architecture!
 - How are the components of ``Pair`` laid out in memory?
 Are they always contiguous?
 Or are they padded?

 The programmer needs to provide this low-level information, such that the MPI runtime can send and receive custom  datatypes as messages over a heterogeneous